nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The general workflow of the `session /delete` command is as follows:
 1. The user input provided is passed to `SplitLah`.
 2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `SessionDeleteCommand` object.
-3. The `SessionDeleteCommand#run` method is invoked to run the `session /delete` command.
+3. The `SessionDeleteCommand#run` method is then invoked to run the `session /delete` command.
 4. The list of sessions are stored in a `Profile` object, hence `Manager#getProfile` is called before the list of sessions can be retrieved.
 5. Once the `Profile` object is returned, `Profile#getSession` is called to retrieve the `Session` object with the specified session unique identifier from the list of sessions.
-   * If a `Session` object with the specified session unique identifier cannot be found, it prints the error message and returns control to `SplitLah`.
+   1. If a `Session` object with the specified session unique identifier cannot be found, it prints the error message and returns control to `SplitLah`.
-   * Else, the `Session` object with the specified session unique identifier is returned.
+   2. Else, the `Session` object with the specified session unique identifier is returned.
 6. To remove the `Session` object from the list of sessions stored in `Profile` object, the `Profile#removeSession` method is invoked.
 7. After the session is removed from the `Profile` object, `Manager#saveProfile` is called to save the changes to the local storage file.
 8. The `SessionDeleteCommand` class then prints a message indicating that a session has been successfully deleted.